jmallioras/proactive_3Dbeamforming/step1_dataset_generation/README.md

 You can draw your own GPS traces, using [gpsvisualizer.com](https://www.gpsvisualizer.com/draw/) and export the file once you have are finished.

 ## Usage Instructions
-There are two main scripts that you need to execute to generate the final DoA trajectory dataset.
+There are three main scripts that you need to execute to generate the final DoA trajectory dataset.
 The first one is `track_production_dataset.m` where realistic movement tracks are generated based on the predefined GPS traces you provided.
 The second, is `doa_trajectory_dataset.m` where for each of the movement tracks, the DoAs (azimuth, elevation) are collected at each timestep using ray-tracing with an efficient heuristic method.
+Finally, you need to execute the `data_preparation.m` to calculate and add the angular velocities and accelerations to the final dataset.
 ### Step 1: Reading the Predefined Tracks and creating realistic movement patterns

 In `track_production_dataset.m`, change the necessary paths to your local files and define the dataset name (containing the user movement tracks) as well as the total number of random tracks you whish to generate based on the predefined GPS traces in the `.txt` file: